← All Articles

 Best for: Growing teams, marketing-heavy businesses, free-to-paid scaling.

-HubSpot's free CRM remains one of the most generous offerings globally.
-You get contact management, deal tracking, and basic email integration at no cost.
-Their paid tiers start at around SGD 80/month (Growth plan) and scale to SGD 320+/month (Enterprise).
+HubSpot's free CRM is genuinely generous — contact management, deal tracking, basic email integration at no cost.
+Paid tiers start at SGD 80/month and scale to SGD 320+/month.

 Singapore context: Many local startups and agencies use HubSpot.
-Good community support and local resellers available.
+Good community and local resellers.

 2. Zoho CRM